airbytehq/airbyte/docs/operator-guides/upgrading-airbyte.md

    docker-compose up
    ```

+{% hint style="info" %}
+If you did not start Airbyte from the root of the Airbyte monorepo, you will need to still need to manually remove these now orphaned Airbyte configurations.
+You can do this with `docker volume rm $(docker volume ls -q | grep airbyte)`.
+{% endhint %}

+docker volume rm $(docker volume ls -q | grep airbyte)

 ## Upgrading on K8s (0.27.0-alpha and above)

 If you are upgrading from (i.e. your current version of Airbyte is) Airbyte version **0.27.0-alpha or above** on Kubernetes :